 To learn more about Dr. O'Connor's Services click here.

-Dr. O’Connor is a licensed psychologist in Toronto, Ontario, with over two decades of experience working with children, adolescents and young adults.
+Dr. O’Connor is a licensed psychologist in Toronto, Ontario, with over two decades of experience working with children, adolescents, young adults and their families.
 She received her doctorate in psychology from the University of Toronto.
 She holds a Diplomate in School Neuropsychology from the American Board of School Neuropsychology.
 She holds specialty designation in Clinical Psychology from The American Board of Professional Psychology, and is a Fellow of the American Academy of Clinical Psychology.
 In addition, she holds a Certificate in Attachment Theory and Treatment.

 Her areas of practice include clinical psychology, school neuropsychology and counseling.
 She is a member of the Canadian Psychological Association, The Canadian Register of Health Service Providers in Psychology, The International Neuropsychological Society, The International Association for the Study of Attachment, and The American Board of School Neuropsychology.

 In addition, Dr. O'Connor consults as a clinical supervisor, and offers psychological assessments to The Family First Play Therapy Centre in Bradford, Ontario.

 She also consults as a clinical supervisor with the Lingyu International Psychology Centre in Toronto, Ontario.

 Dr. O'Connor consults and conducts workshops and training sessions for organizations, mental health facilities, schools and addiction treatment centers.

 As a professor with the Yorkville University Master of Arts in Counseling Program, Dr. O'Connor developed and taught graduate courses (The Biological, Developmental & Scientific Basis of Behavior; Psychopathology - Disorders of Personality).
 She has also taught at Ryerson University in Toronto.
 In addition, she consults, conducts seminars and writes on topics related to her work in school neuropsychology and clinical psychology.
-Through her work as a school and child psychologist she has worked with thousands of young people and their families, around a broad range of issues and concerns.
+Through her work as a school and child psychologist she has worked with thousands of young people and their families, around a broad range of psychological issues and concerns.